Don't you just pity those people who do not have four seasons!? They

 to fit into your pot or container, and the root system must be comfortable

 in that contained area.
-They must also be tolerant of the cooler and usually
+They must also be tolerant of the cooler, drier weather

-drier weather that exists in your home during much of the winter.
+that exists in your home during winter months.

 Checking for Disease and Bugs